Opinion dynamics: Statistical physics and beyond: Introduction

-Third, and centrally, our review is organized using a structure different from previous works.
-Rather than discussing various model classes one-by-one (e.g., binary opinion models, voter models, majority-rule models, and so), we systematically categorize models based on: (i) the macroscopic phenomena they describe (e.g., consensus, polarization, alignment); and (ii) the microscopic mechanisms of opinion change they incorporate (e.g., assimilation, distancing, directional updating, similarity bias, noise, adaptivity).
-This division is not always unique or clear to define; some overlap is inevitable, and the same model or model class may feature in several sections of the review.
-Nonetheless, we believe this structure is well-suited to highlight fundamental connections between models, core concepts from social psychology and related fields, and the complex emergent phenomena observable in contemporary society.
+Third, and centrally, we employ a novel organizational structure that moves beyond a taxonomy of model classes (e.g., binary opinion models, voter models, majority-rule models, and so).
+Instead, we systematically categorize models based on: (i) the macroscopic phenomena they describe (e.g., consensus, fragmentation, polarization); and (ii) the microscopic mechanisms of opinion change they incorporate (e.g., assimilation, distancing, directional updating, similarity bias, noise, adaptivity).
+This division is not always clear-cut.
+Some overlap is inevitable, and the same model class may feature in several sections of the review.
+Nonetheless, this structure provides a clearer entry point for the interdisciplinary scientist.
+It highlights fundamental connections between social psychology concepts and macroscopic observations in social and political science, fostering a deeper understanding of the emergent phenomena in contemporary society.

-The review is organized as follows. \sref{sec:building_blocks_od} establishes essential concepts, defining what we mean by an ``opinion'', detailing microscopic mechanisms of change, and describing macroscopic phenomena such as consensus and polarization, along with relevant statistical physics concepts. \sref{sec:empirical_data} provides an overview of empirical research, including controlled experiments and large-scale data analysis.
-In \sref{sec:models} we present individual-based opinion dynamics models, categorized by the macroscopic phenomena they describe: consensus, fragmentation, polarization, echo chambers, coevolution of networks and opinions. \sref{subsec:social_contagion} is dedicated to social contagion phenomena, a topic closely related to opinion dynamics. \sref{sec:methods} reviews common analytical and computational tools used to study the models presented earlier, covering stochastic processes, exact and approximate analytical treatments, simulation techniques, and optimization approaches.
+The review is organized as follows. \sref{sec:building_blocks_od} establishes essential concepts, defining what we mean by an ``opinion'', detailing microscopic mechanisms of change, and describing macroscopic phenomena such as consensus and polarization. \sref{sec:empirical_data} provides an overview of empirical research, including controlled experiments and large-scale data analysis.
+In \sref{sec:models} we present individual-based opinion dynamics models, categorized by the macroscopic phenomena they describe: consensus, fragmentation, polarization, echo chambers, and coevolution of networks and opinions. \sref{sec:methods} reviews common analytical and computational tools used to study the models presented earlier, covering stochastic processes, exact and approximate analytical treatments, simulation techniques, and optimization approaches.
 Finally, \sref{sec:outlook} is devoted to new perspectives on the field, including the development of artificial intelligence agents to explore novel social phenomena.